 Best Tour de France Betting Odds

 There’s no cycling event bigger than the Tour de France.
-This event attracts the world’s best cyclers for a 23-day race that’s as equally grueling as it is prestigious.
+The race brings together the world’s top cyclists for a lengthy test of endurance and strategy that’s as grueling as it is prestigious.

 Our Tour de France Betting Odds